 Managing a globally scaled application is incredibly challenging and complex especially when you add the complexity of multiple origins addressing parts of the same workload.
 Customers are challenged to deliver high performance at scale and at the same time protect their origins from web attacks and intrusions.
 Moreover, the future deployment of web workload might span multiple clouds and on-prem.
 Navigating the complexities of hybrid and multicloud web application management is a challenge for many organizations.
-To address these challenges, Google Cloud has developed the global front end solution.
+To address these challenges, Google Cloud has developed Cross-Cloud Network's Global Front End solution.

-What is the global front end?
+What is the Global Front End?

-The global front end is a solution to help organizations deliver, scale, and protect their internet facing applications using Google Cloud's global infrastructure.
-This is done by providing a solution that can deliver not just from Google Cloud but from infrastructure hosted in any cloud, colocation, or datacenter.
+Cross-Cloud Network's Global Front End is a solution to help organizations deliver, scale, and protect their internet facing applications using Google Cloud's global infrastructure.
+This is done by providing a solution that can deliver not just from Google Cloud but from infrastructure hosted in any cloud, colocation, or data center.
 The primary products in this solution are Cloud Load Balancing (providing scalability, availability, and reliability), Cloud Armor (providing distributed denial of service [DDoS] and web application protection), and Cloud CDN (improving latency, reducing TCO, and enhancing customer experience).

-Benefits of using the global front end
+Benefits of using the Global Front End